Credit Transfer Policy

 “Advanced Standing” means direct entry to a program beyond the first term as a result of transfer credits granted for formal learning completed at another institution.

-“Articulation Agreement” is an official agreement between two (bilateral) or more (multilateral) postsecondary institutions that defines the terms and conditions enabling students to transfer between specific programs.
-May also determine which courses or programs taken at the sending institution will apply to graduation requirements at the receiving institution.
+"Articulation Agreement" means an official agreement between two (bilateral) or more (multilateral) post-secondary institutions that defines the terms and conditions enabling students to transfer between specific programs.
+May also determine which courses or programs taken at the sending institution will apply to the graduation requirements at the receiving institution.

-“Credit Duplication” is the unnecessary repeat of prior, relevant learning.
+“Credit Duplication” means the unnecessary repeat of prior, relevant learning.

-“Equivalency” refers to a recognized level of achievement that is equal to a given academic value resulting in the ability to transfer course credit from one postsecondary program to another.
+“Equivalency” means a recognized level of achievement that is equal to a given academic value resulting in the ability to transfer course credit from one postsecondary program to another.

-“Student Mobility” is the ability of a student to move between one program of study to another at or between postsecondary institutions.
+“Student Mobility” means the ability of a student to move between one program of study to another at or between post-secondary institutions.

-“Transfer credit” is the recognition of prior learning in the form of credit granted by one program or institution for courses taken at another program or institution.
+“Transfer Credit” means the recognition of prior learning in the form of credit granted by one program or institution for courses taken at another program or institution.
 May apply to core courses deemed equivalent in content or may be used to fulfill optional elective course requirements.

 4. Principles

-Mohawk College supports the following MTCU guiding principles on credit transfer:
+Mohawk College supports the Ministry’s guiding principles on credit transfer in the following ways, by:

-• Realize cost savings for students through the elimination of credit duplication;
+• Realizing cost savings for students through the elimination of credit duplication;

-• Provide a high degree of consistency across the province in the review of transfer credit for students moving between Ontario institutions;
+• Providing a high degree of consistency across the province in the review of transfer credit for students moving between Ontario institutions;

-• Optimize pathways for students and minimize barriers to student mobility;
+• Optimizing educational pathways for students and minimize barriers to student mobility;

-• Maintain academic integrity of Mohawk programs and courses;
+• Maintaining the academic quality and integrity of Mohawk programs and courses;

-• Improve Ontario’s ability to meet the demand for a skilled and flexible workforce by increasing the capacity and flexibility of the postsecondary education sector; and
+• Improving Ontario’s ability to meet the demand for a skilled and flexible workforce by increasing the capacity and flexibility of the postsecondary education sector; and

-• Support the needs of transfer students to assist in a smooth transition and successful academic career.
+• Committing to support the needs of transfer students to assist in a smooth transition and successful academic career.

 5. Accountability and Compliance